sanderblue/gitGraph/README.md

 GitGraph
 ========
 This is a small project I built with JavaScript, jQuery, [Morris.js](http://oesmith.github.com/morris.js/), [Moment.js](http://momentjs.com/) and GitHub's Developer API.
 It uses GitHub's API to update a Morris.js line chart with a specified repo's commits over the last 7 days.
 GitHub's individual repo line charts only show a static week (Sunday to Saturday), but gitGraph displays data based on the current day of the week.
+All data is displayed based on UTC time.

 Status: Working.